To register for events – visit “Upcoming Events” tab

 Welcome to the Cibolo Conservancy!

 The Cibolo Conservancy is a non-profit land trust helping Hill Country landowners preserve and protect and conserve the natural beauty and value of their land.
-We have been helping Hill Country land-owners design their own legacies for twenty- two years.
+We have been helping Hill Country land-owners design their own legacies for twenty-four years.
 Our Conservancy began in 1998 as a sister organization of the Cibolo Nature Center, a community-based educational center, which had been founded ten years earlier.
 Some of us who were involved with the nature center became interested in how to protect our own properties, and ultimately decided to establish a land trust for property owners in the Hill Country.
-Today, we protect over twenty square miles of private land with 31 conservation easements.
+Today, we protect over twenty square miles of private land with 33 conservation easements.

 Through conservation easements, the land and its beauty are forever protected for ourselves, our neighbors and future generations.
 A conservation easement is a time-tested tool for landowners to minimize development of their property by selling or donating certain property rights.
 Land Trusts monitor the property annually, and ensure the donor’s wishes are protected in perpetuity, and legally enforced if ever necessary.